KeyanSong/431-2018/slides/class22/README.md

 ### Study 2

-The Project Study 2 Demonstration page will be available in time for our discussion in Class 22 (Thursday 2018-11-15).
+**The Demo Project is now available.** As of 2018-11-12, the [Project Study 2 Demonstration page](https://github.com/THOMASELOVE/431-2018-project/blob/master/demo_study2/README.md) is now complete.

+- We will discuss the material on that page today (Thursday 2018-11-15).
+Get the R Markdown and HTML files that I created for the Study 2 project at http://bit.ly/431-2018-demo-study2.
 - Don't forget that [Task F](https://thomaselove.github.io/431-2018-project/taskF.html) (Sharing Study 2 Data), is due at noon on Wednesday 2018-11-28, after the Thanksgiving break.

 ## Visualization of the Day